 ONS (2011a) states that the general health five point scale can be dichotomised with "very good" and "good" being classified as "good health" and the remainder being grouped together as "poor health".
-ONS's justification for including "fair" in the poor health category emanates from evidence from the 2005 and 2006 General Lifestyles Surveys which found that more than half of those who described their general health as fair also reported an LLTI compared with less than ten per cent of those who said their health was either very good or good (Smith & White, 2009).
+ONS's justification for including "fair" in the poor health category emanates from evidence from the 2005 and 2006 General Lifestyles Surveys which found that more than half of those who described their general health as fair also reported a limiting long-term illness (LLTI) compared with less than ten per cent of those who said their health was either very good or good (Smith and White, 2009).
 On the basis of this evidence, we focus below on a dichotomous categorisation of general health.